Version for visually impaired persons

 (2) Proposals and recommendations for legislative amendments shall be sent to the president of the National Assembly and to the Council of Ministers.

-(3) Proposals and recommendations for legislative amendments and action taken upon such shall be entered in the register of complaints and signals and reported in the annual report of the Ombudsman.
+(3) Proposals and recommendations for legislative amendments and action taken upon such shall be entered in the register of complaints and alerts and reported in the annual report of the Ombudsman.

 Article 43.
 The Ombudsman shall give opinions on bills concerning human rights protection upon a request of the National Assembly or the Council of Ministers.